What Is a C-Section?

 A C-section is a way of delivering a baby by surgery that opens up the mother’s abdomen and uterus.
 It’s also known as a cesarean birth.

-When you’re ready to have your baby, will you have to deliver via cesarean section?
-It’s hard to know.
 Though many women are certain ahead of time that they’ll have a C-section for different reasons, you may plan to have a vaginal birth only to find that your plan has to change.

-During labor or delivery, your doctor might determine that you need to have a C-section right away.
+During labor or delivery, your doctor might decide that you need to have a C-section right away.
 This can be a sudden change if your health or your baby’s health takes a turn for the worse and it’s too risky for you to have a vaginal birth.

 C-sections are safe for mothers and babies.
 But it is major surgery, so you shouldn’t take it lightly.

 If you know in advance that your baby will be born via C-section, you’ll know the date and likely won’t even go into labor.
-Before your procedure, you’ll get an IV so that you can receive medicine and fluids.
+Before the procedure, you’ll get an IV so that you can receive medicine and fluids.
 You’ll also have a catheter (a thin tube) put into place to keep your bladder empty during the surgery.

 Sometimes, babies that are born by C-section have trouble breathing and need help from doctors.
-If this is the case, you should be able to hold your baby after a doctor decides that she’s healthy and stable.
+If this is the case, you should be able to hold your baby after a doctor decides that they're healthy and stable.

 After your baby is born, your doctor will remove your placenta and stitch you up.
 The entire procedure should take only about 45 minutes to an hour.

 During an emergency C-section, a few things will be different, including the speed and urgency of the surgery.
 The doctor can deliver your baby about 2 minutes after they make the incision in your uterus.
 (During a planned C-section, this may take 10 or 15 minutes.)